michaelgena/nuxeo-google-publisher/README.md

 - endDate: the end date of the event
 - attendeeEmailAddress: e-mail address of the attendee (currently only one attendee is handled)

+The Google Task operation expects multiple parameters:
+- userEmailAddress: the user e-mail to whom an event will be created
+- title: the title of the task
+- notes: the notes of the task
+- dueDate: the due date of the task

 ## Configuration in the Nuxeo platform

 We use the OAuth2 authentification mechanism in order to do the publication on behalf of a user.
 In order to do that you need to have a google calendar api account with a client ID and Client Secret token.
 If you don't have one you have to create it here: https://console.developers.google.com/